mozilla/gecko-dev/taskcluster/docs/partner-attribution.rst

 It produces more target.exe installers.

-The size of ``ATTRIBUTION_CONFIG`` variable may grow large if the number of configurations increases, and it may be necesssary to pass the content of ``attribution_config.yml`` to the script instead, or via an artifact of the promotion task.
+The size of ``ATTRIBUTION_CONFIG`` variable may grow large if the number of configurations increases, and it may be necessary to pass the content of ``attribution_config.yml`` to the script instead, or via an artifact of the promotion task.

 Beetmover